fullmakeralchemist/dataengweather/README.md

 <img src="media/5.png" width="60%">
 </p>

-This is how it will work in Raspberry Pi:
+This is how it will work in Raspberry Pi with the code [read_data_ard.py](https://github.com/fullmakeralchemist/dataengweather/blob/master/read_data_ard.py):
 <p align="center">
 <img src="media/7.png" width="60%">
 </p>

-In the Arduino will look like this:
+In the Arduino will look like this with the code [opla_sensors_mqtt_deng](https://github.com/fullmakeralchemist/dataengweather/tree/master/opla_sensors_mqtt_deng):

 <p align="center">
 <img src="media/8.gif">